 Antoni Gaudi: The Barcelona Architect

 You will see me refer to Antoni Gaudí multiple times throughout this post.
-He is an architect who designed many of Barcelona’s most famous buildings.
+He’s the architect who designed many of Barcelona’s most famous buildings.
 Quite frankly, his creativity and artistic ability is unmatched.
-He is famous for incorporating nature, religion, and reason into many of his designs.
+He’s famous for incorporating nature, religion, and deeper meanings into many of his designs, which is part of why his buildings have become so legendary.

 Although Spain is known for a variety of foods, the most famous are tapas and cava.
 Tapas are small plates of various types of food that are meant to be shared, and cava is white wine/champagne hybrid.
+You’ll find many tapas restaurants throughout Barcelona.
+For a list of my favorite Barcelona restaurants, check out these posts:

 Related post: Madrid vs Barcelona – Which City Should You Visit?

-Passeig de Gràcia
+1. Walk Down Passeig de Gràcia in Eixample

 Casa Batlló – Magic Nights Option